MiG Alley Ace

-MiG Alley Ace (shown as Mig Alley ACE on the Commodore title screen) is an air combat video game published by MicroProse for the Atari 8-bit family in 1983.
+MiG Alley Ace (shown as Mig Alley ACE on the Commodore title screen) is a combat flight simulation game published by MicroProse for Atari 8-bit computers in 1983.
 A Commodore 64 port followed in 1984.

 Gameplay

-MiG Alley Ace is a head-to-head flight simulator by Andy Hollis.
+MiG Alley Ace is a head-to-head combat flight simulator designed by Andy Hollis.
 It is based on the combat in MiG Alley.